atesibrahim/wallet/README.md

 - `POST /wallet/v1/transactions/deposit`: Deposit an amount into a wallet.
 - `POST /wallet/v1/transactions/withdraw`: Withdraw an amount from a wallet.
 - `POST /wallet/v1/transactions/approve`: Approve a transaction.

+Postman collection is provided in the `resources/static` directory as [wallet.postman_collection.json](src/main/resources/static/wallet.postman_collection.json) for testing the API endpoints.

 ### 6. Testing
 The project includes unit and integration tests.
 You can run the tests using: